Catrobat/Catroweb/doc/current/authentication.md

 ## Troubleshooting
 >

-Given There is a check token problem &lt;problem&gt;
+Given The check token problem &quot;`&lt;problem&gt;`&quot;

-When I invoke the Request
+When Such a Request is invoked

-Then I will get the json object:
+Then The returned json object will be:
 ```json
 {
   "statusCode": "<errorcode>",